-The variety of shots used keeps our brains engaged, watching, and listening.
+The variety of shots keeps our brains engaged, watching, and listening.

 Best of all?
 This is super simple to pull off.
 You can even do it with your iPhone!
-First, shoot your straight on shot of your speaker all the way through.
+First, shoot your straight-on shot of your speaker all the way through.
 Then have your speaker do it again, but film them from a different angle.
-Simple video editing programs like iMovie (comes with your iPhone!) allow you to separate the audio from the video so that you can insert other angles and shots, but keep the same audio going throughout.
+Simple video editing programs like iMovie (which comes with your iPhone!) allow you to separate the audio from the video so you can insert other angles and shots but keep the same audio going throughout.

 Step 4: Make your call-to-action CRAZY simple

-Most of the time, people will be coming to your campaign page via a direct link in an email or social media update.
+Most of the time, people will come to your campaign page via a direct link in an email or social media update.
 But that’s not always true.

 Maybe a supporter shared the direct link to your video instead of the campaign page.

-Maybe you’re hosting an event and telling people directly to visit the campaign page.
+Maybe you’re hosting an event and telling people to visit the campaign page directly.

 Maybe you’re handing out flyers on the street corner.